sjsu-library/unionist/_items/unionist--text-0413.md

 articleType:
 volume: '2'
 issue: '6'
-transcription: MISS CRANDALL’S SCHOOL ABANDONED.
+transcription: 'MISS CRANDALL’S SCHOOL ABANDONED.
 Human endurance has its bounds, and the requirements of duty have theirs.
 By the following Advertisements, which we copy from the Brooklyn Unionist, it appears that another cowardly attack has been made upon Miss Crandall’s (now Mrs. Phileo’s) dwelling, by some midnight ruffians in Canterbury, and that it has been deemed advisable to abandon the school in that heathenish village, and to let ANDREW T. JUDSON and his associates, with the whole State of Connecticut, have all the infamy and guilt which attach to the violent